Typhoon Mujigae: Philippines

-Effects in mainland China
+Mainland China

 Typhoon Mujigae brought severe impacts to the provinces of Guangdong, Guangxi, and Hainan from October 3 to 6, affecting over 7.5 million people and killing 27.
 With economic losses estimated at ¥27 billion (US$ billion), Mujigae was the costliest typhoon to impact China in 2015.
 At landfall in Zhanjiang, Guangdong, the China Meteorological Administration estimated Mujigae to have winds of 50 m/s and a central pressure of 940 hPa, making Mujigae the strongest typhoon to make landfall in China in the month of October since 1949.
 The three provinces experienced strong winds of at least 41 kn, with a peak gust of 67.2 m/s recorded in Zhanjiang.
 Torrential rain fell over the region throughout the four days, leading to rainfall accumulations of 100–500 mm.
 The outer rainbands of Mujigae also produced tornadoes in parts of Guangdong on October 4.
 Power outages occurred in much of the region and transport lines were cut.
 Mujigae came ashore during a week-long holiday (known as a "Golden Week") following China's National Day, disrupting the plans of many tourists seeking to travel to the southern coast.
 Mujigae's track and rapid intensification prior to landfall drew comparisons to Typhoon Rammasun, which had significantly impacted similar areas a year earlier.